-For background, specifically, one of the core maturity frameworks is the GAO ITIM Framework – (IT Investment Maturity) – has been the embedded driving basis for the Federal Government OMB Capital Planning and Investment Contraol, based on OMB Directive A-130 for selecting, controlling, and evaluating investment for many years.
+As we noted in one of our previous blogs: Developing Our Approach, we link our methodology to existing maturity models.
+One of the core maturity frameworks we use is the Government Accountability Office (GAO) Information Technology Investment Manager (ITIM) Framework, which has been the embedded driving basis for the Federal Government Office of Management and Budget (OMB) Capital Planning and Investment Control.
+This framework is based on OMB Directive A-130 for selecting, controlling, and evaluating investment for many years.

 When developing the five phases of a project (Analyzing segment readiness, charter & sponsorship, analysis & blueprint, execute & transition/implement, and maintain/manage), it is important to note these are closely aligned to ITIM.
 The graphic below captures the overlap (pink) of the segment architecture with the maturity stages.
 Also, the enterprise architecture (blue) overlap for setting up tools, methods, goals – principles, criteria, and compliance – and then governance & tracking (PMO).

 Breaking The Change Phases And Alignment To ITIM Maturity Stages Down